 Man’s gotta eat.

-Wiping away the mess, I proceeded through the caverns.
-I feel a degree of affinity with these green-bodied goblin brethren, but not enough to stop me looting the laces off their corpses.
-As if in punishment for my grave robbing, a zombie lurched out at me, taking out a huge chunk of my health bar.
+Wiping away the mess, I proceeded through the caverns, stumbling across the deceased remains of a Goblin shaman.
+I feel a degree of affinity with these green-bodied brethren, but not enough to stop me looting the laces off his corpse.
+As if in punishment for my grave robbing, a zombie lurched out at me, taking out a huge chunk of my health bar hurting me something fierce.
+I may be a mage of the fruit arts, but like all self-respecting members of the living harbour a deep and uncompromising hatred of the undead.
 I sprinted past the ghoul, dodging rats and goblins as I zoomed through the darkness.

 Microaggressions and Master Signs

-I once again barged into the Emperor and his guards.
-Baurus accused me of working with the assassins.
+Carrying forward with some speed, I once again barged into the Emperor and his guards as they cleared the room of some more assassins.
+Baurus, noting my arrival, this time decided to accuse me of working with the assassins.
 Buddy, I’m a giant incarcerated tomato mage: nobody works with me.
 The Emperor, in a wisdom I thought beyond him, had my back, sensing the great power of the pulp within me.
 I regretted not voting for him in the last Imperial Elections.

-He asked me for my celestial backstory.
+He asked me for my celestial backstory, seeking to know if I was a TrueBeliever™ like him.
 I informed him that I was born under the Apprentice sign, fortifying my Magicka by 100 but leaving me more susceptible to magic; or so my GP had told me.
-The Emperor immediately told me that his death was imminent.
+Seeming not to care much for my star sign, the Emperor immediately told me that his death was imminent.
 Some astrologer you are.

 Fresh Drip and Forbidden Ruins